 - Rotate at several Yale-affiliated training sites and a diverse array of community addiction treatment facilities;

-- Participate in robust addiction medicine didactic curriculum, focusing on the bio-psycho-social assessment and treatment of patients with addiction; and
+- Participate in robust Addiction Medicine didactic curriculum, in partnership with the Addiction Psychiatry training program at Yale, focusing on the bio-psycho-social assessment and treatment of patients with addiction; and

 What training will I receive as part of the program?

 First-Year Training (Required)

 - First-year clinical fellows rotate through a variety of multi-disciplinary, team-based inpatient and outpatient training experiences.
 Training sites include Yale New Haven Hospital, The APT Foundation, VA Connecticut Healthcare System , Cornell Scott Hill Health Center and Fair Haven Community Health Care.
 Please see below for more details on clinical rotations.

 - Fellows will participate in core didactics, teaching activities, and have opportunities to engage in clinical research, medical education, or quality improvement projects.
 All fellows will complete a scholarly project and deliver a clinical case conference presentation as part of their clinical training year..

 - All fellows who complete the one-year training program are eligible to take the Addiction Medicine board certification examination offered through the American Board of Preventive Medicine.

 Second-Year Training (Optional)

 - The second year of the program, structured as a year-long practicum, in research and medical education topics, is optional and dependent on funding availability.